Above: Race Director Chris Kostman announces and explains the race.

 AdventureCORPS presents Artsakh Ultra, a six-day running race through the Republic of Artsakh

-Oak Park, CA – In 2020, AdventureCORPS® – organizers of the world-famous Badwater® ultramarathon running races in Death Valley and across the USA – will host a six-day, point-to-point, 160-mile (260km) trail running stage race from Armenian into and across the Republic of Artsakh.
-The inaugural race will be held August 30 through September 4 of 2020, and the goal is to have 50 runners representing at least ten different countries participating.
-(More than twenty-five runners representing eight countries have already registered.)
+Oak Park, CA – In 2021, AdventureCORPS® – organizers of the world-famous Badwater® ultramarathon running races in Death Valley and across the USA – will host a six-day, point-to-point, 160-mile (260km) trail running stage race from Armenian into and across the Republic of Artsakh.
+The inaugural race will be held August 30 through September 4 of 2021, and the goal is to have 50 runners representing at least ten different countries participating.

 Formerly known as Nagorno-Karabakh during the Soviet era, Artsakh is a fascinating, wonderful country that few people have even heard of, and even less have visited.
 AdventureCORPS aims to change both of those facts by bringing runners from all over the world to compete in the Artsakh Ultra™.
 The event will be held annually and AdventureCORPS already has plans underway to develop additional endurance sports events in Artsakh in the near future.